Vexilla/vexilla/README.md

    brew install --build-from-source gcc
    ```

-2. **Install Xcode Command Line Tools**: These tools are also required for "libvps".
+2. **Install Xcode Command Line Tools**: These tools are also required for "libvips".
 If not installed, you can install them with:

    ```bash
    xcode-select --install